Kometa-Team/Kometa/docs/home/guides/docker.md

 ```

-You need an entry here for each of the libraries on which you want PMM to act.
+You will ultimately need an entry here for each of the libraries on which you want PMM to act.
 Those top-level elements [Movies, TV Shows, Anime] are names of libraries on your Plex server.

-Delete the “TV Shows” and “Anime” sections and change the name of the “Movies” section to something that is NOT included in your Plex.
+For now, delete the “TV Shows” and “Anime” sections and change the name of the “Movies” section to something that is NOT included in your Plex.
 I’m using “Movies-HIDDEN":

 ```
 libraries:                                      # Library mappings must have a colon (:) placed after them